 Remember the Panama Papers?
 Those were the 11.5 million leaked documents detailing attorney–client information for more than 214,000 offshore companies associated with Mossack Fonseca, a Panamanian law firm that specializes in setting up offshore shell companies.
 Many of these companies were set up to “hide” money so wealthy individuals could evade taxes.
 Others seemed part of money laundering schemes.

-To stay in compliance with rapidly expanding international, federal, and local anti-money laundering (AML) regulations and avoid what can be career- and business-ending consequences, companies face the seemingly Herculean task of investigating every suspicious financial transaction, which can number in the tens of thousands every single month.
+To stay in compliance with rapidly expanding international, federal, and local AML regulations and avoid what can be career- and business-ending consequences, companies face the seemingly Herculean task of investigating every suspicious financial transaction, which can number in the tens of thousands every single month.

 In the month since FINRA announced total of $17 million in fines against financial adviser Raymond James and its financial services affiliate, two threads have circulated through social media.
 The first took note that broker-dealers were now squarely in the enforcement sights of regulators.
 The second focused on the piercing of the corporate veil and the penalties administered to James’ former AML Compliance officer.